svgurlahosur/svgurlahosur.github.io/_posts/2024-01-16-convolutional-neural-network-2.md

 # Introduction:

 Convolutional Neural Networks (CNNs) are deep learning models designed to automatically and adaptively learn spatial hierarchies of features within images for tasks like classification, detection, and segmentation.
-In the previous post, we studied the theoretical concepts and the different types of layers a typical CNN might contain.
+In the ["previous post"](https://svgurlahosur.github.io/posts/2023/04/convolutional-neuarl-network/) we studied the theoretical concepts and the different types of layers a typical CNN might contain.
 In this post, we shall do a from-scratch implementation of the Convolutional Neural Network using PyTorch for image classification using the seven steps.

 1. Download and Normalize the datasets
 2. Define the Convolutional Neural Network